Central Cariboo Arts and Culture

 Fawn Wiebe, Secretary

-Fawn Wiebe is finance professional with expertise in non-profit and government.
+Fawn Wiebe is a finance professional with expertise in non-profit and government.
 Born in the lower mainland and raised in the Cariboo, Fawn has attended Thompson Rivers University for studies in business and management.
-She is currently enrolled in the Chartered Professional Accounting program with the Chartered Professional Accountants of British Columbia, and is pursuing a career as an accountant.
+She is currently pursuing her accounting designation with CPA Western School of Business.

 Fawn is passionate about supporting arts and culture in the Cariboo.
-She serves on one other non-profit board and likes to volunteer her time with various events around the City.
-Fawn is excited to help grow the community’s exposure to arts and culture.
+She regularly volunteers her time with various events and organizations around the City and is enthusiastic in her support of our community’s exposure and opportunities to arts and culture.
 In her spare time, Fawn enjoys photography, painting and music.

 Matt Granlund, Director